 Mazrui, born in 1993, grew up in a wealthy family in the United Arab Emirates (UAE) and finished her masters in 2015.
 One year later, when the prime minister of the UAE asked the National universities on twitter to nominate the brightest young person, she was appointed as Minister of State for Youth Affairs and became the youngest government minister in the world. empowering others.

 Mazrui strives for two main aims.
-Firstly, she wants the world to know that young people and women in the UAE are not any different from youth in the rest of the world.
+Firstly, she wants the world to know that young people and women in the UAE are not any different.
 She shares the message that every young person is on the search for peace and belonging, sharing the dream of good education, a career and a healthy family.
 Secondly, Mazrui uses her position in the National Cabinet to give a voice to the youth of the UAE, by arranging think tanks with them, to gather their input and opinions on National and Global issues, bringing these to the Cabinet.
 These ways, she empowers the youth of the UAE to be heard and feel part of world leadership.

 World citizen: Inés Yabar

 Similar to the work and initiatives of Greta, Inés Yabar has proven herself to be a true world citizen.
 This concept entails believing in your ability to make a difference in the world, as well as taking responsibility for making a positive impact on it.
 Inés is natively from Peru and currently 25 years old.
 From a young age, she has been a sustainability activist, especially taking a stand against deforestation and pollution, to boost Global climate action.